 “Stigma around [Genital Herpes] means it has been discussed too little, despite affecting millions of people globally.
 Not enough has been done to address this common infection…Expanded research and investment in developing new [Herpes] vaccines and therapies, and their equitable use, could play a critical role in improving quality of life for people around the world.”

 Although condoms are not completely effective in preventing the spread of Herpes, their correct and consistent use can significantly reduce the risk of transmission.
-Individuals with active symptoms should refrain from sexual contact, as Herpes is most contagious when sores are visible.
-Those showing symptoms of Genital Herpes should be offered HIV testing and, if necessary, pre-exposure prophylaxis to prevent HIV.
+Individuals who notice any active symptoms should refrain from sexual contact until they’re symptom-free, as Herpes is most contagious when sores are visible, but can still linger while sores are healing.

 While Herpes infections can’t be cured, symptoms can be managed with the right treatment.
 And while they don’t offer complete protection, condoms can reduce the level of transmission of all STIs including Herpes.